nipeshkc7/dev-logs/README.md

 * Use Ctrl + } to navigate to downwards, more logical.
 * Use T + <any-letter> or F + <any-letter> to move directly to that word in the line.
+* Navigation is done by the 'j', 'k', 'l', 'h' keys.
+Moving back and forth through words is done by the keys 'w', 'e', 'b'.

 ## Express